garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-order.md

 **Option 2**
 1. When creating a purchase order directly from the Jobsheet, you also have the option of using the action **Confirmation Worksheet**.
-2. Select **Parts** from the actions bar, then **Confirmation Worksheet**.
+2. Select **Parts** from the menu bar, then **Confirmation Worksheet**.
 A page with all of the parts added in the Jobsheet lines opens (excluding the labour).
 3. Select the **Purchase (Special)** checkbox column on all item lines that need to be ordered on the **Parts Order Confirmation** page and enter the **Vendor No.**.
-4. Select **Create Purchase Order(s)** from the actions bar when done.
+4. Select **Create Purchase Order(s)** from the menu bar when done.
 The Purchase Order(s) has now been created and is ready for the parts to be ordered.

    ![](media/garagehive-creating-a-purchase-order10.gif)